albert-nagy/Linux-Server-Config/README.md

 ## Description

-The server configured in this project serves my Items Catalog project called [Repertor&bull;io](https://github.com/albert-nagy/Repertorio).
+The server configured in this project serves my Items Catalog project called [Repertor &bull; io](https://github.com/albert-nagy/Repertorio).
 In order to make Google and Facebook Login to work, I have registered a free subdomain for the server's IP address and set up an SSL certificate for the site.

 ## Difference from project rubric